fanoframework/fanoframework.github.io/utilities/using-loggers/index.md

 To change how email subject and email body are composed, you can extends [`TMailLogger` class](https://github.com/fanoframework/fano/blob/development/src/Libs/Logger/MailLoggerImpl.pas) and override its `buildSubject()` and `buildMessage()` protected methods.

+[Fano Mail Logger](https://github.com/fanoframework/fano-mail-logger) is an example web application that demonstrates how to log messages as email.

 ### Logging to Database

 `TDbLogger` is logger implementation that will output log message to database.
 It requires instance of `IRdbms` which responsible to do database operation.
 Read [Database](/database) section for more information.